polkadot-js/docs/docs/api-contract/start/blueprint.md

 As per the `Code` examples previously, the `tx.<constructorName>` interface is a normal submittable extrinsic with the result containing an actual `ContractPromise` instance as created with the address from the events from deployment.
 Internally it will use the `instantiate` extrinsic and interpret the events retrieved.

-For cases where we want to refer to the message via index (or actual Abi message), we can use the `.createContract` helper on the `Blieprint`, in this case the lower-level code would yield -
+For cases where we want to refer to the message via index (or actual Abi message), we can use the `.createContract` helper on the `Blueprint`, in this case the lower-level code would yield -

 ```javascript
 // We pass the constructor (name, index or actual constructor from Abi),